bkjoh/representations-privacy-policy/windows/index.md

 ## Summary

-Representations: Binary & Hex is an offline Windows reference app for browsing and searching number-base, Unicode scalar value, and UTF-8 representation data.
+Representations: Binary & Hex is an offline Windows reference app for browsing and searching number-base, Unicode scalar value, and Unicode Transformation Format-8 (UTF-8) representation data.
 The app is designed to work locally on your device and does not transmit user data off the device.

 ## Data collection